oubiwann/coin-toss/README.rst

 An Election with a Tie
 -----------------------

-For instance, the election data itself could serve as the seed.
-If Alice and Bob are clear winners, but there is a tie for third between Carol and Dave, we could use the following data to generate a seed:
+Let's suppose we have an election where Alice and Bob are clear winners, but there is a tie for third between Carol and Dave.
+Eve comes in last.
+Let's say that the election data for the tied candidates is as follows:

 * Carol: loses to Alice by 40-47; loses to Bob by 38-45; beats Dave 41-40;
   loses to Eve 40-41